The Private Competition Enforcement Review: Poland

 The limitation period in cases of private antitrust enforcement is five years from the date the claimant became aware of the loss resulting from the competition law infringement, or should have become aware of it if it had exercised due diligence.
 The limitation period cannot, however, be extended to longer than 10 years from the date of the occurrence of the infringement.9 The limitation period starts running only if the competition law infringement ceases to exist or is suspended if proceedings regarding the case are launched by the President of the Office of Competition and Consumer Protection (OCCP), the European Commission or any national competition authority within the EU.10 That suspension is automatically lifted and the limitation period continues to run one year after the proceedings before the relevant authority are concluded.11 Unlike the Damages Directive,12 the Private Enforcement Act does not provide for a suspension of the limitation period while parties attempt to resolve a dispute amicably.

-The provisions of the Private Enforcement Act apply in their entirety only to competition law infringements that took place after 27 June 2017, that is after the Private Enforcement Act entered into force.16 However, procedural rules set out in the Private Enforcement Act apply to all civil proceedings concerning antitrust damages initiated after 27 June 2017, regardless of when the competition law infringement occurred, if it remains within the limitation period.17
+The provisions of the Private Enforcement Act apply in their entirety only to competition law infringements that took place after 27 June 2017; that is, after the Private Enforcement Act entered into force.19 However, procedural rules set out in the Private Enforcement Act apply to all civil proceedings concerning antitrust damages initiated after 27 June 2017, regardless of when the competition law infringement occurred, if it remains within the limitation period.20

-As a general rule, the application of the Competition Act extends to all actions where the anticompetitive effect took place on the territory of Poland.18 Thus, the Competition Act applies to both Polish and foreign entities.
-Moreover, the Competition Act applies each time that an agreement or a concerted practice has had an impact on competition in Poland irrespective of whether the conduct occurred in Poland or overseas (both in EU Member States and in third countries).
-The choice of substantive law in the private enforcement antitrust proceedings should follow the rules set out under the Rome II Regulation.19 According to Article 6(3) of Rome II, as a general rule, Polish law applies to all non-contractual obligations arising out of a restriction of competition that had effects in Poland.
+As a general rule, the application of the Competition Act extends to all actions in which the anticompetitive effect took place on the territory of Poland.21 Thus, the Competition Act applies to both Polish and foreign entities.
+Moreover, the Competition Act applies each time that an agreement or a concerted practice has had an impact on competition in Poland, irrespective of whether the conduct occurred in Poland or overseas (both in EU Member States and in third countries).
+The choice of substantive law in the private enforcement antitrust proceedings should follow the rules set out under the Rome II Regulation.22 According to Article 6(3) of Rome II, as a general rule, Polish law applies to all non-contractual obligations arising out of a restriction of competition that had effects in Poland.

-Any entity with legal capacity that has suffered loss, directly or indirectly (e.g., customers), from the competition law infringement can bring a claim against the infringer.
+Any entity with legal capacity that has suffered loss, directly or indirectly (e.g., customers), from a competition law infringement can bring a claim against the infringer.

 The process of discovery